subygan/subygan.github.io/blog/content/essays/speaksharp.md

 And it was an idiotic ambitious idea to try to build an app that ran on all platforms from day 1.

 Flutter was completely new.
-While its a great framework, it abstracts too many platforms and each platform comes with their own thorny issues.
+Its an awesome framework, but it abstracts too many platforms and each platform comes with their own thorny issues.
 For example, permissioning model for macOS, Windows, Android and iOS are all different.
 And I had to learn all of them and spent a day on it.

 Even setting up each of these development environment is an uphill battle with multiple IDEs and SDKs.

 I should've probably started with something that I was more familiar with, like react and deployed it on the web.
 (But No!!! my mind said - We want it native!
 We want it smooth! and We want it "always-on"! )

-I've documented (most)  my fronted development woes [here](/tech/bugs/frontend).
+I've documented (most) of  my fronted development woes [here](/tech/bugs/frontend).

 ## Things that went Great